 Coffee, breakfast, and all-day dining featuring local ingredients are also served at the Clubhouse, and work tables with outlets and WiFi are available if your trip isn’t all about relaxation.
 Auto Camp even sells BBQ meal kits to prepare over your own fire.

-On property, AutoCamp Cape Cod has 88 custom-designed, 31-foot Airstreams; 10 luxury tents (available April through October); five Accessible Suites; and five X Suites.
+On property, AutoCamp Cape Cod has custom-designed, 31-foot Airstreams; luxury tents (available April through October); five Accessible Suites; and a few cabins (similar to what I stayed in at Lumen Nature Retreat).
 There are even some “base camp” options, which pair an Airstream Suite with a small tent next to it, which could be used for small kids to camp out.

 AutoCamp Cape Cod is also dog-friendly, offering Pet Kits, which include a cozy blanket, food and water bowls, and treats.
-And, for electric vehicle owners like us, the property has two electric chargers and one Tesla charger in the parking lot.
+And, for electric vehicle owners like us, the property has electric vehicle and Tesla chargers in the parking lot.
 Wagons are available to borrow to transport your belongings from the car to your campsite.

 Auto Camp Cape Cod Review